Packing odd $T$-joins with at most two terminals: Primary cut -system

 \item for every $s'v$-dipath $Z$ in $\vec{H}$, $Z\cup \{\Omega\}$ has a signature $k$-mate, and $m>3$: \begin{quote} Let $I_d:=\emptyset$, $I_c:= Q_2[v,t]\cup Q_3[v,t]\cup Q_4\cup R_4$, $T':=\emptyset$, for $i\in [3]$ let $L'_i:=Q_i[s',v]\cup \{\Omega\}$, and let $\vec{H'}\subseteq \vec{H}\setminus I_d/I_c$ be the union of $L'_1,L'_2,L'_3$. \end{quote}

-\item for every $s'v$-dipath $Z$ in $\vec{H}$, $Z\cup \{\Omega\}$ has a signature $k$-mate, and $m=3$. \end{enumerate} It is not difficult to check that in either of the cases (a), (b) above, (1)-(4) and (i)-(iii) of the disentangling lemma~\ref{cut-primary-disentangle} hold, which cannot be the case.
+\item for every $s'v$-dipath $Z$ in $\vec{H}$, $Z\cup \{\Omega\}$ has a signature $k$-mate, and $m=3$. \end{enumerate} It is not difficult to check that in either of the cases (a), (b) above, (1)-(4) and (i) of the disentangling lemma~\ref{cut-primary-disentangle} hold, and as $(\diamond)$ holds, (ii) and (iii) hold as well, which cannot be the case.
 (For (b), note that $V(R_4)\subseteq U$.)
 Hence, (c) holds.
 For each $j\in [3]$, let $B_j$ be a signature $k$-mate for $Q_j[s',v]\cup \{\Omega\}$, which is also a signature $k$-mate for $L_j$.
 However, this is in contradiction with the mate proposition~\ref{mateprop}.
 (Observe that $L_1$ is a connected odd $st$-join with $L_1\cap \delta(s)=\{\Omega\}$.) \end{subproof}

 Hence, in particular, $|J|=2$ and after redefining $\mathcal{L}$, if necessary, we may assume $J=\{1,2\}$ and $X=X_3$.

 \begin{subclaim} $m>3$. \end{subclaim} \begin{subproof} By subclaim~1, for $j=1,2$, there exists a $k$-mate $B_j$ of $Q_j[s',u_j]\cup \{\Omega\}$, and by (C4), $Q_3$ has a $k$-mate $B_3$.
 By proposition~\ref{cut-primary-signature}, $B_1,B_2,B_3$ are signatures, and for $j\in [3]$, $B_j$ is also a $k$-mate for $L_j$.
 The result now follows from the mate proposition~\ref{mateprop}. \end{subproof}